Shingles vaccine

 Do I need the shingles vaccine if I’ve never had chickenpox?

 Yes, the CDC recommends getting the shingles vaccine even if you don’t think you’ve had chickenpox.
-Some people don’t remember ever having chickenpox.
-But data shows that more than 99% of adults born before 1980 had chickenpox during childhood.
+Some people don’t remember ever having chickenpox, but data shows more than 99% of adults born before 1980 had chickenpox during childhood.
 Health care providers also recommend getting the shingles vaccine even if you received the chickenpox vaccine.

 Who shouldn’t get the shingles vaccine?